 The road goes past the French Academy Villa Medici and ends under the Casina Valadier, where you can go up on a pedestrian path.
 From there you have a nice view of the church of Trinità dei Monti and the city center.

 Continue to the terrace of the Pincio, which is above Piazza del Popolo.
+It is one of the most beautiful and famous viewpoints in Rome.
 From there you can see straight over Piazza del Popolo and the shopping street via Cola di Rienzo up to the Vatican.
 Left is the medieval city centre with the “Trident”, the three streets leaving Piazza del Popolo, via di Ripetta, via del Corso and via del Babuino.

 From Pincio you can go to the Villa Borghese or you can go down stairs to Piazza del Popolo.